aroepe/atlas-gitlab/_episodes/07-forking-friend.md

-Once forking has finished, you can "clone" your fork as you did before, but being sure to pull the URL of the repository that you just cloned as opposed to the one directly on their Gitlab repo.
+Once forking has finished, you can "clone" your fork as you did before, but being sure to pull the URL of the repository that you just cloned as opposed to the one directly on their GitLab repo.
 Do this from the `Bootcamp` directory:

 ~~~
 git clone path/to/friends/repo